 - If you are not familiar with Learn, see the instructions for using dropboxes to hand in assignments.

 - No late assignments will be accepted.

-- Submit project proposals on LEARN before the midterm.
+- Submit project proposals on LEARN before the deadline.

 - Students wishing to write a project (and all CS686 students) must submit a project proposal.